 How to Vote

 Voting costs transaction fees (a few cents worth), and nothing else.
 It's a 2 minute process, and, arguably, every token holder's inherent duty.

 Note: to vote, you need to have an account with DOT tokens on Polkadot, or KSM tokens on Kusama.
 It does not matter if the tokens are locked in staking or vesting - you can still vote with them.

 - Connect to the right network - use the selector in the top left corner of the screen to switch to Kusama or Polkadot, whichever you want to vote on (preferably both!)

 - Pick "Vote" in the top right corner.

 - Click on the candidates in the left column to put them into the right column.

 - Make sure "Bruno" is selected first (this will be "Bruno | W3F" on Kusama).
 If there are multiple Brunos in the list, the address on Kusama is CpjsLDC1JFyrhm3ftC9Gs4QoyrkHKhZKtK7YqGTRFtTafgp and on Polkadot it's 128qRiVjxU3TuT37tg7AX99zwqfPtj2t4nDKUv9Dvi5wzxuF.

 - Submit the transaction.

-Congratulations, by having participated in democracy, you are now a true member of the DOT ecosystem!
+Congratulations, by having participated in democracy, you are now a valuable member of the ecosystem!